thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 A asynchronous server gateway interface ([ASGI](https://asgi.readthedocs.io/en/latest/)) app is instantiated and hooked into Modal by returning it from a function decorated with `@stub.asgi`.

 Deploy this on Modal and you'll immediately be able to hit the endpoint with `curl`.
-You'll get this:

 ```bash
 curl https://thundergolfer-cgflgpx.modal.run/
 {"dummy": "data"}%
 ```

-That ain't interactive dashboard data because all `about_me()` does is return static placeholder data.
+That ain't interactive dashboard stats because all `about_me()` does is return static placeholder data.
 Soon I'll show how that function becomes extended to make authenticated requests against Spotify to retrieve top tracks.
 But it's a start!

 #### Making the browser happy: CORS, caching

-Most of the complexity in the above snippet comes from needing to support [CORS](https://fastapi.tiangolo.com/tutorial/cors/) and caching the JSON response in the browser for 12 hours (43,200 seconds).
+Most of the complexity in the above snippet comes from needing to support [CORS](https://fastapi.tiangolo.com/tutorial/cors/) and cache the JSON response in the browser for 12 hours (43,200 seconds).

 My website is served from the `thundergolfer.com` domain but the webhook is served from a Modal domain (`modal.run`).
-By default the browser will prevent data (ie. resource) sharing between different domains because it's insecure.
+By default the browser will prevent data sharing between different domains because it's insecure.
-But with the `CORSMiddleware` the web endpoitn can communicate that it allows sharing with my domains.
+But with the `CORSMiddleware` the web endpoint can communicate that it allows data sharing with my domains.

 The `Cache-Control` header is set to minimize re-requests to the web endpoint.
 With this header, your browser will disk cache the endpoint's JSON response for 12 hours.
 Try repeatedly refreshing [my about page](/about#dashboard) to see this working; the dashboard component loads instantly from the 2nd request onwards.